HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 > The unit to activate when this timer elapses.
 The argument is a unit name, whose suffix is not ".timer".
 If not specified, this value defaults to a service that has the same name as the timer unit, except for the suffix.
 (See above.)
 It is recommended that the unit name that is activated and the unit name of the timer unit are named identically, except for the suffix.

-Therefore, in order to abuse this permissions you would need to:
+Therefore, to abuse this permission you would need to:

 * Find some systemd unit (like a `.service`) that is **executing a writable binary**
 * Find some systemd unit that is **executing a relative path** and you have **writable privileges** over the **systemd PATH** (to impersonate that executable)